-Throughout the year ended 31 July 2014 the College's Performance Review Committee comprised 4 members.
-The Committee's responsibilities are to make recommendations to the Board on remuneration and benefits of the Chief Executive, the Clerk and senior post holders.
+Throughout the year ended 31 July 2015 the College's Performance Review Committee comprised 5 members.
+The Committee's responsibilities are to make decisions on remuneration and benefits of the Chief Executive, the Clerk and senior post holders.

-Details of remuneration for the year ended 31 July 2014 are set out in note 6 to the financial statements.
+Details of senior post-holders remuneration for the year ended 31 July 2015 are set out in note 6 to the financial statements.